blog

 Understanding Normal Post-Treatment Responses vs. Complications

-It is important to note that not all swelling or changes in filler placement indicate a complication.
+Not all swelling or changes in filler placement indicate a complication.
 Some effects are part of the body’s normal healing process after an injectable treatment.

 Normal responses may include the following.